atick-faisal/label-studio/docs/source/guide/frontend.md

 order_enterprise: 0
 hide_menu: true
 meta_title: Customize User Interface
-meta_description: Label Studio documentation for integrating the Label Studio frontend interface into your own machine learning or data labeling application workflow.
+meta_description: Annotation Hub documentation for integrating the Annotation Hub frontend interface into your own machine learning or data labeling application workflow.
 section: "Integrate & Extend"

 ---

 !!! attention
-    As of [Label Studio 1.11.0](https://github.com/HumanSignal/label-studio/releases/tag/1.11.0), the Label Studio frontend has been deprecated as a separate library and is no longer supported as a standalone distribution.
-For information about using the frontend library within Label Studio, see [the README](https://github.com/HumanSignal/label-studio/blob/develop/web/libs/editor/README.md).
+    As of [Annotation Hub 1.11.0](https://github.com/HumanSignal/label-studio/releases/tag/1.11.0), the Annotation Hub frontend has been deprecated as a separate library and is no longer supported as a standalone distribution.
+For information about using the frontend library within Annotation Hub, see [the README](https://github.com/HumanSignal/label-studio/blob/develop/web/libs/editor/README.md).

-The [Label Studio Frontend](https://github.com/HumanSignal/label-studio-frontend) (LSF) is the main labeling interface distributed within Label Studio and as a separate package via NPM and Unpkg.
-You can integrate the LSF into your projects without Label Studio to provide data labeling capabilities to your users.
+The [Annotation Hub Frontend](https://github.com/HumanSignal/label-studio-frontend) (LSF) is the main labeling interface distributed within Annotation Hub and as a separate package via NPM and Unpkg.
+You can integrate the LSF into your projects without Annotation Hub to provide data labeling capabilities to your users.

 LSF can be customized and extended to fit your needs, and you can use a custom version of LSF standalone or in your LS installation.
 For more information see [Custom LSF + LS integration](#custom-lsf-in-label-studio).